ZoltanNyaradi/Beginner-Bodybilders/README.md

  * #FFFFFF was used as the background behind everything when no background image was added.
 Additionally, the cover text was kept white for better visibility.
  * #000000 was predominantly used for text.
  * #CC1414 is the color for the largest texts and is employed for the hover function in the footer, also serving as a marker for finished exercises.
- * #CC8000 was used to mark exercises that have been completed in pairs.

 ![Colors](documentation/colors.png)